JONSASSE/432-2018/slides/class22/README.md

 3. As part of [CWRU's National Public Health Week](http://thedaily.case.edu/national-public-health-week/) Speaker Series, I gave a presentation at noon today.
 Here's [my repository for that talk](https://github.com/THOMASELOVE/adventures).

+4. This set of comments by Rafael Irizarry on the [Draft NIH Strategic Plan for Data Science](https://simplystatistics.org/2018/04/02/input-on-the-draft-nih-strategic-plan-for-data-science/) was illuminating for me.

 ## There IS a minute paper after today's class.

 - The [Minute Paper after Class 22](https://goo.gl/forms/uAn6IQcZxT2l6Hbr2) is now available, and is due at **10 AM Monday 2018-04-09**.